roccoblues/mars_rover/README.md

 # Mars Rovers

-This is an implementation of the mars rovers kata in Golang.
+This is an implementation of the mars rovers kata in Go.

 ## Description